GSD4life/VirtualTourist/README.md

 Users are able to remove an image from the collectionView by first tapping an image, followed by tapping the newCollectionButton which now has the title "Remove Selected Picture".
 The remaining images should move to fill in the newly empty space.

 If the selected pin does not have any images then the view will show a mapView at the top with a "no images" label below the map.
 The newCollectionButton will not be visible.

 All changes made in the Photo Album view are made persistent in Core Data.

-Tapping the Ok button in the Photo Album view returns the user to the initial view (mapView) of the app.
+Tapping the Ok button in the Photo Album view returns the user to the first view (mapView) of the app.
+If the user decides to  tap a pin which already has a set of images, the app will load the images from Core Data, instead of trying to download images from Flickr when transitioning to the Photo Album view.

-TravelLocationMapView
+TravelLocationsMapView

 <img width="221" alt="TravelLocationsMapView" src="https://user-images.githubusercontent.com/35928028/60674626-83591c80-9e48-11e9-8d52-0977c69c453e.png">